strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 ...
 ```

-With Server-Side Apply enabled in the Cluster Operator, we can test it on one of the resources listed above.
+With Server-Side Apply enabled in the Cluster Operator, it can be tested on one of the phase 1 SSA resources.
-For this example, I created an ephemeral Kafka cluster from the Strimzi examples.
+For this example, an ephemeral Kafka cluster is created from the configuration examples provided with Strimzi.

-As a simple test case, we will add a custom annotation to the `-kafka-bootstrap` Service.
+As a simple test case, a custom annotation is added to the `-kafka-bootstrap` Service.
 Before doing that, let’s inspect the current `.metadata` section of the resource.

 ```shell